 Supply free products in return for promotional content

 Many nano, micro and macro influencers, in particular, are happy to accept products from brands in exchange for positive reviews and creative content shared across their social media platforms.

 Offer a paid fee

-Resources such as Influence.co provide insights into the average price per post for the various influencer categories, to help businesses decide their pricing in these collaborations.
+There are numerous platforms available that provide insights into the average price per post for different influencer categories, to help businesses decide their pricing in these collaborations.
 Consider, too, that mega and macro influencers may be working with a talent agency, who are likely to impose additional charges.